 Nevertheless, the situation is different in the Wentaculus.
 It gets rid of nomic vagueness without introducing untraceable arbitrariness.
-On IPH, the initial macrostate and the initial microstate is represented by the quantum state of the universe---$W_{IPH}(t_0)$.
+According to IPH, the initial macrostate and the initial microstate is represented by the quantum state of the universe---$W_{IPH}(t_0)$.
 It enters directly into the fundamental micro-dynamics.
-Hence, $W_{IPH}(t_0)$ will be traceable, from the perspective of two realist interpretations of the quantum state \citep{chen2019realism}: \begin{enumerate} \item $W_{IPH}(t_0)$ is ontological: if the initial density matrix represents something in the fundamental material ontology, IPH is obviously traceable.
+Hence, $W_{IPH}(t_0)$ will be traceable from the perspective of two realist interpretations of the quantum state \citep{chen2019realism}: \begin{enumerate} \item $W_{IPH}(t_0)$ is ontological: if the initial density matrix represents something in the fundamental material ontology, IPH is obviously traceable.
 Any changes to the physical values $W_{IPH}(t_0)$ will leave a trace in every world compatible with IPH. \item $W_{IPH}(t_0)$ is nomological: if the initial density matrix is on a par with the fundamental laws, then $W_{IPH}(t_0)$ plays the same role as the classical Hamiltonian function or fundamental dynamical constant of nature.
 It is traceable in the Everettian version with a matter-density ontology as the initial matter-density is obtained from $W_{IPH}(t_0)$.
 It is similarly traceable in the GRW version with a matter-density ontology.
-For the GRW version with a flash ontology, different choices of $W_{IPH}(t_0)$ will in general lead to different probabilities of the macro-histories.
-In the Bohmian version, different choices of $W_{IPH}(t_0)$ will lead to different velocity fields such that for typical initial particle configurations (and hence typical worlds compatible with the theory) they will take on different trajectories. \end{enumerate} The traceability of $W_{IPH}(t_0)$ is due to the fact that we have connected the low-entropy macrostate (now represented by $W_{IPH}(t_0)$) to the micro-dynamics (where $W_{IPH}(t_0)$ appears).
+For the GRW version with a flash ontology, different choices of $W_{IPH}(t_0)$ will, in general, lead to different probabilities of possible macro-histories.
+In the Bohmian version, different choices of $W_{IPH}(t_0)$ will lead to different velocity fields such that for typical initial particle configurations (and hence typical worlds compatible with the theory), they will take on different trajectories. \end{enumerate} The traceability of $W_{IPH}(t_0)$ is due to the fact that we have connected the low-entropy macrostate (now represented by $W_{IPH}(t_0)$) to the micro-dynamics (where $W_{IPH}(t_0)$ appears).
 Hence, $W_{IPH}(t_0)$ is playing a dual role at $t_0$ (and only at that time): it is both the microstate and the macrostate.
-In contrast, the untraceability of $\Gamma_0$ in the classical mechanics is due to the fact that classical equations of motion directly involve only the microstate $X_0$, not $\Gamma_0$.
-Similarly, the $\mathscr{H}_{PH}$ in the standard wave-function version is untraceable because the Schr\"odinger equation directly involves only the wave function, not $\mathscr{H}_{PH}$.
-There are many changes to $\Gamma_0$ and to $\mathscr{H}_{PH}$ that make no changes whatsoever in typical worlds compatible with those postulates.
-The Mentaculus but not the Wentaculus faces a dilemma between nomic vagueness and untraceable arbitrariness.
+In contrast, the untraceability of $\Gamma_0$ in classical mechanics is due to the fact that classical equations of motion directly involve only the microstate $X_0$, not $\Gamma_0$.
+Similarly, $\mathscr{H}_{PH}$ in the standard wave-function formulation is untraceable because the Schr\"odinger equation directly involves only the wave function, not $\mathscr{H}_{PH}$.
+Many changes could be made to $\Gamma_0$ and $\mathscr{H}_{PH}$ that would not trickle down whatsoever in typical worlds compatible with these postulates.
+The Mentaculus, but not the Wentaculus, faces a dilemma between nomic vagueness and untraceable arbitrariness.